-- I am building a game via Unity Cloud Build to iOS/Android and it is taking a long time to complete.
+- I am building a game via Unity Build Automation to iOS/Android and it is taking a long time to complete.

 - I am on a tight deadline and I need a faster processing speed to build my larger projects.

-You are experiencing a noticeable drop in build speed when you are building your project in Unity Cloud Build.
+You are experiencing a noticeable drop in build speed when you are building your project in Unity Build Automation.

 You may notice this happens more frequently with iOS and Android builds, which are taking over an hour to complete, when compared to local builds in Unity.

-You may find that Cloud Build takes 20 minutes for an empty project, while the local build only takes around 7 minutes.
+You may find that Build Automation takes 20 minutes for an empty project, while the local build only takes around 7 minutes.

-Cloud Build usually takes a few minutes extra processing time per build than your local build.
+Build Automation usually takes a few minutes extra processing time per build than your local build.

-This is due to the following tasks Cloud Build will need to perform to complete each build:
+This is due to the following tasks Build Automation will need to perform to complete each build:

 - Each build needs to checkout the project first - The checkout can take a variable amount of time, depending on your hosting solution.
 The smaller your repository is, the faster the checkout.